knewplay/book-programming-essential/programming-fundamentals/chapter4.md

 ## Activities

-**Activity #1:** ...
+### Activity #1

+### Activity #2

-**Activity #2:** Imagine you possess the same humanoid robot as the one in [Chapter 2 Activity #2](./chapter2.md/#).
+Imagine you possess the same humanoid robot as the one in [Chapter 2 Activity #2](./chapter2.md#activity-2).
 Resembling an adult human, this robot can flawlessly hear and execute every command you give.
 However, it's limited to understanding only the most fundamental commands, like "lift your right foot 5 centimeters" or "turn your head 90 degrees left".
 It's unable to process abstract or compound actions like "walk across the room."

 Describe in detail the series of commands you would give to instruct the robot on how to walk forward step by step.
 Additionally, you can draw the corresponding flowchart diagram.

-**Answer:**
+### Answer

 To make the robot walk forward, a series of commands can be given, focusing on one step at a time:

 1. Lift the right foot 5 centimeters.